White Prairie Rose

 Maintenance

 High heat tolerance.
 The individual stems are short-lived and the oldest of them should be regularly removed.
-Can be used for beds and borders, garden, hedge, landscape, rock garden, shrub or specimen.
-Although it grows by rhizomes, it remains relatively compact.
-Although normally a small bush, will grow taller with more water.
+Can be used for beds and borders, hedge, rock garden, shrub or specimen.
+It grows by rhizomes, but remains relatively compact.
+Normally a small bush but will grow taller with more water.
+Propagation: seed, softwood cutting, hardwood cutting.

 Comments